 Research in developmental biology of vertebrate embryos using molecular and embryological techniques.
 One discussion period, three hours laboratory, and additional independent laboratory time expected.
 May be repeated for degree credit for a maximum of 6 credits.

 Prerequisite: by permission.
-Offered as needed.

 406 Research in Biosystems Modeling.